 Cryptocurrency is both a currency and an investment.

-You can use it to make purchases online (from businesses that accept crypto), traded from person to person, or bought and sold as demand rises and falls.
+You can use it to make purchases online (from businesses that accept crypto), trade from person to person, or buy and sell as demand rises and falls.

 What does “decentralized global digital currency” mean?

 The concept of cryptocurrency often intimidates people who haven’t followed its history, but its four traits are simple to understand.

 Unlike most currencies that link to a centralized location, cryptocurrency operates independently of banks, the government, and the Federal Reserve.

 The peer-to-peer style (P2P) exchange of cryptocurrency allows investors to interact with each other directly instead of going through a centralized exchange.

 This autonomy is one of its most attractive qualities because it allows the alternate currencies to hold their value, even if the dollar plummets.